metabase/metabase/docs/users-guide/07-dashboards.md

 ### Adding headings or descriptions with text cards

-Another neat thing you can do is add text cards to your dashboards so that you can write descriptions, explanations, notes, or even add images.
-Text cards can also be used to create separations between sections of charts in your dashboards.
+Another neat thing you can do is add text cards to your dashboards so that you can write descriptions, explanations, notes, or even add images and GIFs.
+You can also use text cards can also to create separations between sections of charts in your dashboards.

-To add a new text card, create a new dashboard or edit an existing one and click on the text card button in the top-right:
+To add a new text card, create a new dashboard (or edit an existing one) and click on the text card button, **Aa**, in the top-right:

 ![Text card button](images/dashboards/text-cards/text-card-button.png)

 Your new, empty text card will appear.
 It has two modes: writing and previewing.
-Toggle between the modes by clicking the eye or pencil icons in the top-left of the card:
+Toggle between the modes by clicking the **eye** to preview the card, or the **document with pencil** icon to edit the card.

 ![New text card](images/dashboards/text-cards/new-text-card.png)